Table of Content:

 The syllabus for JEE has undergone several revisions over the years.
 Each revision reflects changes in educational policies, updates to the NCERT textbooks, and shifts in the focus of the engineering curriculum.
 The most recent revision was influenced by the global COVID-19 pandemic, which significantly disrupted the academic calendar in India.
 Students across the country faced challenges with school closures, limited access to online education, and delays in the academic schedule.

 In response to these challenges, the NTA decided to reduce the JEE syllabus for the 2021 and subsequent exams.
 This reduction was aimed at alleviating the pressure on students who had lost valuable instructional time due to the pandemic.
-By reducing the syllabus, the NTA sought to make it easier for students to focus on key concepts and prepare more effectively for the exam.

 Another key factor behind the syllabus reduction was the alignment of the JEE syllabus with the revised NCERT textbooks.
 The NCERT textbooks, which form the basis for the JEE syllabus, underwent revisions to remove certain outdated topics and streamline the content.
 As a result, the JEE syllabus was also updated to reflect these changes.